cms-tau-pog/TauFW/docs/CMSDAS2020/flat_n-tuples.md

 In the course of the exercise, you will come back often to this module to refine the selection further and further.
 That is also the reason, why it is good to have fast turn-arounds with this step.

-But let us first define the tasks to be done for this section, which have the aim to make you familiar with nanoAOD content and to allow you to extend the content of the flat n-tuple outputs :).
+But let us first define the tasks to be done for this section, which have the aim to make you familiar with NanoAOD content and to allow you to extend the content of the flat n-tuple outputs :).

 ## Tasks of this section